-When we are away from our desk, we usually close the lid of our laptop first and then leave.
+When we are away from our desks, we usually close the lid of our laptops first and then leave.
 It’s primarily to keep the prying eyes off the screen.
 However, this doesn’t mean we have turned off the laptop.
 It’s still possible to keep your laptop running with the lid closed.
 Why would you want to do this?
 Maybe you have some background work that needs to be running and you need to keep the laptop lid closed.
-So, let’s see how to keep the laptop running with the lid closed in Windows 10.
+So, let’s see how to keep the monitor on and the laptop running with the lid closed in Windows 11/10.

-Run Laptop with the lid closed in Windows 10
+Run Laptop with the Lid closed in Windows 11/10

 When the Power Options applet appears on your computer screen, select ‘Choose what closing the lid does’ link highlighted in blue.

 Click the link to go to ‘Power and Sleep buttons and lid settings’.

 There, simply look for the ‘When I Close the Lid’ option.

 When found, select ‘Do nothing’ for both ‘On battery’ and ‘Plugged in’ options.